 - If any action is taken, the violator(s) will certainly have the opportunity to defend themselves if they so wish.

-The purpose of the following emergency procedures is to experience less confusion, have better response time, and provide better care for a victim of an accident on the range.
+The purpose of the following emergency procedures is to experience less confusion, have better response time, and provide better care for a victim of an injury on the range.
 It will be the responsibility of the on-duty RSO to use his best judgment and follow this procedure.
 The RSO will:

 - Take charge of the situation.

 - Call “CEASE FIRE” if deemed necessary, in order to direct his attention to the injured

 - Call “COMMENCE FIRING” if the injured does not require attention from the RSO

 - Call for help if it is deemed necessary (Dial “911”, press “Call” button)

 - If a firearm is involved in the injury, be the first one to call “911” and request police response.

 - Give the location (2022 Yeck Road, Meredosia, IL 62665)